TeMU-BSC/codiesp-evaluation-script/README.md

 ```

 #### Example 2:
-Evaluate the system output pred_task3.tsv (inside toy_data subfolder) against the gold standard gs_task3.tsv (inside toy_data subfolder).
+Evaluate the system output pred_task3.tsv against the gold standard gs_task3.tsv (both inside toy_data subfolders).
 Evaluation measures are Precision, Recall and F-score.
 A True Positive is considered when the correct code is predicted and the right reference position is also given (with 10 characters of error tolerance).

 ```
 $> python3 task3_evaluation.py -g gold/toy_data/gs_task3.tsv -p system/toy_data/pred_task3.tsv